Murray reaches last 16 at Rafa Nadal Open

+Andy Murray continued his singles comeback via the ATP Challenger Tour with a straight-sets win over Norbert Gombos at the Rafa Nadal Open.

-Former world number one Murray reached the last 16 of the event thanks to a 6-3 6-4 victory against third seed Gombos in Mallorca.
+Former world number one Murray reached the last 16 of the event thanks to Tuesday's 6-3 6-4 victory against third seed Gombos in Mallorca.

-Murray dropped down to the Challenger Tour for the first time since 2005 in a bid to improve his fitness after hip resurfacing surgery in January, which threatened to end his stellar career.
+Murray dropped down to the Challenger Tour for the first time since 2005 in a bid to improve his fitness following hip resurfacing surgery in January, which threatened to end his stellar career.

 The three-time grand slam champion started a singles comeback at ATP Masters 1000 tournament the Western & Southern Open before making a swift exit from the Winston-Salem Open.